Theatre: Early modern and modern theatre in the West

 Because of the turmoil before this time, there was still some controversy about what should and should not be put on the stage.
 Jeremy Collier, a preacher, was one of the heads in this movement through his piece A Short View of the Immorality and Profaneness of the English Stage.
 The beliefs in this paper were mainly held by non-theatre goers and the remainder of the Puritans and very religious of the time.
-The main question was if seeing something immoral on stage affects behavior in the lives of those who watch it, a controversy that is still playing out today.
+The main question was if seeing something immoral on stage affects behaviour in the lives of those who watch it, a controversy that is still playing out today.

 The seventeenth century had also introduced women to the stage, which was considered inappropriate earlier.
 These women were regarded as celebrities (also a newer concept, thanks to ideas on individualism that arose in the wake of Renaissance Humanism), but on the other hand, it was still very new and revolutionary that they were on the stage, and some said they were unladylike, and looked down on them.
 Charles II did not like young men playing the parts of young women, so he asked that women play their own parts.
 Because women were allowed on the stage, playwrights had more leeway with plot twists, like women dressing as men, and having narrow escapes from morally sticky situations as forms of comedy.

 Comedies were full of the young and very much in vogue, with the storyline following their love lives: commonly a young roguish hero professing his love to the chaste and free minded heroine near the end of the play, much like Sheridan's The School for Scandal.
 Many of the comedies were fashioned after the French tradition, mainly Molière, again hailing back to the French influence brought back by the King and the Royals after their exile.
 Molière was one of the top comedic playwrights of the time, revolutionizing the way comedy was written and performed by combining Italian commedia dell'arte and neoclassical French comedy to create some of the longest lasting and most influential satiric comedies.
 Tragedies were similarly victorious in their sense of righting political power, especially poignant because of the recent Restoration of the Crown.
 They were also imitations of French tragedy, although the French had a larger distinction between comedy and tragedy, whereas the English fudged the lines occasionally and put some comedic parts in their tragedies.
 Common forms of non-comedic plays were sentimental comedies as well as something that would later be called tragédie bourgeoise, or domestic tragedy—that is, the tragedy of common life—were more popular in England because they appealed more to English sensibilities.